dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
- yeah they did a good analogy we can you know Mark a certain block and people can look at it and say you know there's no way for consensus to be challenged
+ yes they did a good analogy we can you know Mark a certain block and people can look at it and say you know there's no way for consensus to be challenged